micro:bit of Things

 Firstly, the selection of suitable projects will provide an engaging and understandable context for the children to learn about computing and the design of computer systems.

-Secondly, we need to educate a generation of engineers, designers, technicians and 'internet of things' knowledgeable entrepreneurs, to enable our country to be at the forefront of future technological developments.
-The school children today will build and maintain the internet of things.
+Secondly, we need to educate a generation of engineers, designers, technicians and 'Internet of Things' knowledgeable entrepreneurs, to enable the UK to be at the forefront of future technological developments.
+The school children of today will build and maintain the Internet of Things of the future.
 Key to this end is enabling children to see how coding and electronics can be made to work with hardware and mechanisms to produce systems that solve real life problems.

-To find out more about the IoT, watch the video below and follow the link.
+To find out more about the IoT, click on the link below.

 You can start anywhere with this website, but progression is built into the projects so I advise the beginner to start at number 1 and work through the projects in sequence.
 All of the scripts included on this site were created by children, as were the models shown in images and video clips.